-One of the worst things Hydracen Shores can do to their users and their rankings is to make their site confusing to navigate.
+One of the worst things Hydracen Shores and other treatment facilities can do to their users and their rankings is to make their site confusing to navigate.
 It has to do with organizing your website thematically, and grouping related content together.
 By Siloing their website, Hydracen Shores will clarify their relevance on drug rehab related topics while simultaneously laying the groundwork for higher keyword rankings.

 Consider the following points:

 - What subject themes are we currently ranking for?
 And are they all legitimately relevant to drug rehab and our site?

 - What services do we offer, as a rehab center?

 - Is there a clear distinction between our treatment programs?

 - How is a user going to navigate our site in order to get the info they need in order to recover with us?

 - Are we keeping an eye on the KW difficulty for the core keyword of each page and the search volumes for the KWs we want to rank for?

 Siloing is another Drug Rehab SEO tactic that separates the wheat from the chaff (see what I did there, wheat, chaff, silo) and is often considered a necessary yet advanced SEO strategy.
 Bruce Clay has a great article on the relevance of siloing.
 Now on to the juicy stuff :